dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 - ArgoCD cannot connect to an external cluster based on data stored as a secret in Kubernetes (described here [[s](https://github.com/argoproj/argo-cd/issues/4651)]).
 Argo can only connect to external clusters by running `argocd add cluster <kubeconfig-context-name>` on your machine with a kubeconfig available.
 This goes against the idea of declaring everything in YAML by forcing the user to call a shell command imperatively (described [[here](https://github.com/argoproj/argo-cd/issues/4651)]).

-_So, to conclude:_ Both ArgoCD and Crossplane are good tools with strong support from the community and industry, but they are not flawless, so one should expect to experience small issue with both of them, that may be fixed/handled in the future.
+_To conclude:_ Both ArgoCD and Crossplane are good tools with strong support from the community and industry, but they are not flawless, so one should expect to experience small issue with both of them, that may be fixed/handled in the future.
 Especially a user should pick their Crossplane providers with care because some of them are in a very early stage and are not production ready.

 ## 11.11.
 Eliminating state